-My name is Will Bruce, and I have been studying reptiles and amphibians for most of my life.
+Who am I?
+Well, my name is Will Bruce, and I have been studying reptiles and amphibians for most of my life.
 Growing up in Shropshire I was fascinated by wildlife from an early age.
 From stag beetles to slow worms (Anguis), the more unusual an animal was, the more I wanted to catch it and study it.
-The wildlife in the British Isles is fairly limited, however, so the only experience I got with more exotic animals was finding a viper and a tortoise on a family holiday to Italy.
-It wasn’t until I moved to Indiana at the age of 9 that I was able to observe a wide range of reptile and amphibian species, or “herps”, as people now call them.
-A good example was the giant Common Snapping Turtle below (Chelydra serpentina).
+That said, the herp life in England is seriously limited – so the only experience I got with exotic animals in my early years was finding a viper and a tortoise on a family holiday to Italy.
+It wasn’t until I moved to Indiana at the age of 9 that I was able to observe a wide range of reptile and amphibian species.

 It was during my time in Indiana that I began keeping Ball Pythons, or Royal Pythons as we call them in the UK.
 They were becoming extremely popular, with newer morphs fetching $10K+.
 I got my first one when I was 12 years old, and that’s how I’ve acummulated over 20 years of experience with the species.
 In fact, they’re still my favourite kind of snake, due to their gentle nature and colourful pattern variations.

-Following my return to Europe, I eventually became a herpetologist as I still was not content with my level of knowledge on reptiles and amphibians.
+Following my return to Europe, I became a herpetologist because I was not content with my level of knowledge on reptiles and amphibians.
 With a little hard work, I was able to attend a leading Russell Group university, where I received a high level of teaching on everything from evolutionary theory to wildlife disease.
-This journey has led me to a greater understanding of herps, and to some awesome herping trips.
+This journey led me to a greater understanding of herps, and to some awesome herping trips.